PrivacyEngineering/tira/docs/VOCABULARY.md

 For now, we took the vocabulary element of `RetentionTime` as an extensive example.
 All other vocabulary elements follow the same general approach.
-We will now – due to space constraints – *briefly* introduce the other vocabulary elements and highlight selected details of their expressiveness (see Req.
+We will now  highlight selected details of their expressiveness (see Req.
 1 from our paper).

 **Recipients:** As we are considering a REST context, recipients are